issue 4 (2011)

 The fourth issue of centers around the topic of Nature and Technology, Revisited, and showcases the work of five authors currently studying American studies.
 It contains four artistic contributions from around the world, as well as one interview with a professor in the field.

-Prof. Dr. Anne Koenen,
+Prof. Dr. Anne Koenen

 Sebastian M. Herrmann